top of page

 "See more clearly when you are informed"

-Community policing is a more inclusive approach to regular police activities.
+Community Policing is a more inclusive approach to regular police activities.
 It centers on forming strong trust between the officers and the people who live in the neighborhoods they patrol.
 This is usually done through outreach programs inside the communities with the hope that greater trust will lead to more communication and cooperation with police.
 Below you will find key terms, statistics, and other useful tools to understand and talk about Community Policing.
 If you would like to know more, consider coming to an IYC event.
 Our next one can be found below in the section labeled Our Events.
 We host them virtually, on a wide range of topics, discussing policy, civics, and current events.

 Key Terms You Should Know